 SEO is Key

 Since you can’t buy your way to the top of Google’s first page like other industries, cannabis marketing is even more dependent upon strategic SEO.
 Your website’s content, and the framework of the website itself, MUST be developed with your target audience in mind.
 This means targeting specific keywords relevant to the products and services you offer.
 By doing so, you’re taking the steps necessary for Google to recognize your company as a credible source for their users.
 Eventually, you’ll see this show of confidence reflected in your organic rankings as your site inches closer and closer to Google’s first page of search results.
 Keep in mind that SEO is an immensely complicated concept and there is no “finish line” of sorts.
 To get the most out of your website in terms of organic rankings, you may want to consider partnering with an experienced cannabis SEO agency; one with a team of SEO experts who can stay up to date on the latest SEO strategies and best practices and can constantly monitor your site’s strengths and areas for opportunity.

 No one ever claimed that marketing a cannabis company would be simple.
 Yet, the cannabis industry is growing and the sooner you can stake your claim to your share of the market, the better.
 And while you’ll run into challenges and red tape that other business owners won’t, don’t be discouraged.
 You can successfully market your business, reach your customers, and drive revenue by way of digital channels.
-Many times, the best course of action is to find a reputable cannabis marketing and public relations agency to serve as a partner to your organization.
+Many times, the best course of action is to find a reputable cannabis marketing agency to serve as a partner to your organization.
 This will take the worry off of your plate, allowing you to focus on growing your business and serving your customers.